neuropsychology/neuropsychology.R/README.md

 ## Contribute
 Want to add features?
 Correct bugs?
 You're more than welcome to contribute :)

-Check this tutorial () to see how to contribute on github.
+Check this tutorial ([french](https://github.com/neuropsychology/Courses/blob/master/Programing/Github/Contribute-FR.md) or [english](https://github.com/neuropsychology/Courses/blob/master/Programing/Github/Contribute-EN.md)) to see how to submit your changes on github.

 ---
 ## Citation